joshuashevchuk1/gm-media-api/README.md

 > **Note:** You must give the service account the role of "Service Account Token Creator"

+> **Note:** For service accounts to get user data, the account must impersonate users.
+In order to this, the admin of the domain must give domain-wide delegation of authority.
+Please see https://developers.google.com/meet/api/guides/authenticate-authorize#domain-wide-delegation.

 > **Note:** Some documentation will encourage you to generate tokens with https://developers.google.com/oauthplayground.
 However, you will not be able to connect to the API if you retrieve an OAuth token this way because it is not associated with a cloud project.

 ### Running native C++ client samples